Thousands of new products launch every month. Yet only a fraction of those gets enough traction to be considered successful.

 So many entrepreneurs launch their product and then wonder why their sales are anemic.
 How do you know in advance whether customers will actually pay for your product?

 In my experience, knowing how to sell the product in a repeatable way is more important than the product itself.
-In a sense you’re validating sales, not just validating a product.
+In a sense, you’re validating sales, not just validating a product.

 For every successful product I’ve launched, I previously had test-sold the product to at least 20 customers.
 My belief is entrepreneurs do not need a fully functional product to learn whether customers will buy.
-In fact, my early test sales are often from a slide deck or rough prototype.
+In fact, my early test sales are often from a slide deck or a rough prototype.

-By test-selling, you can learn about the sales cycle, whether your target customer is the actual decision-maker, whether they have budget to buy, and further refine your pricing.
+By test-selling, you can learn about the sales cycle, whether your target customer is the actual decision-maker, whether they have a budget to buy, and further refine your pricing.